-Freshwater East bay is a great location for the whole family.
-The sandy beach is ideal for children and as it is so large it is unlikely to become crowded even in the height of summer.
+The bay at Freshwater East is a great location for the whole family.
+The sandy beach is ideal for children and, as it is so large, it is unlikely to become crowded even in the height of summer.
 Fossils are fairly abundant and are easy to find.

 ♦ There is a pay and display public car park at Freshwater East, close to the bay.

-♦ Across the road from here can be found a path to the beach.
-There are also public conveniences.
+♦ Across the road from the car park, there is a path to the beach.
+There are also public toilets.

-FIND FREQUENCY: ♦♦♦ – A few boulders on the west side of the bay contain Silurian fossils.
-Pebbles and cobbles near the stream can be investigated in search of Carboniferous brachiopods and corals.
+FIND FREQUENCY: ♦♦♦ – A few boulders on the west side of the bay contain Silurian fossils, whereas pebbles and cobbles near the stream can be investigated in search of Carboniferous brachiopods and corals.

 ACCESS: ♦♦♦♦♦ – Parking is within a short distance of the beach.
 There are no access restrictions.